 As I mentioned before, defining a scope should be the first thing you do because it shows you and your team the project size – how big it actually is.
 It covers all the crucial factors, including project requirements, third-party integrations, but also non-technical factors.
 All in all, in most cases, complex projects are more costly.

 It’s also a vital factor in determining the final cost.
 You should keep in mind that the software vendor will probably raise the hourly rate if you want to release the product fast.

 This factor has an impact on the product’s functionalities.
 That’s why it’s so essential for us to know your limit.
 In this way, we can adapt our work to your resources while still bringing value to the market.
 One way of coming out of the situation with a tight budget is building an MVP.

 It encompasses all the actions after launching the product – adding new features, scaling, maintenance.

 The position of your software vendor on the market may also change the final price of the service.
 Why?
-Because along with the reputation comes the team’s expertise, which means that they’ll probably provide you with all the necessary services.
+Because along with the reputation comes the development team’s expertise, which means that they’ll probably provide you with all the necessary services.
 Thanks to this, you’ll have everything done in one place.
 But that also means that your software development budget may go up.

 This includes everything that a digital product needs to work and adds value to its end-users.
 That means all the features, whether or not the app requires integration with other services such as Facebook or Google and many more.

 Depending on how complicated the project is, the price may vary.
 First of all, more senior developers will have to work there if the project is advanced.
 Moreover, due to its complexity, it has to undergo more prolonged safety review procedures.